muhammad-mehar/muhammad-mehar/README.md

 <h1 align="center">Hi 👋, I'm Muhammad Mehar</h1>
-<h3 align="center">I'm a developer experienced in building SPA applications for small and medium-sized businesses. whatever you are trying to make, whether you making a website to list your services, an online store, or a personalized social media platform.
-I can assist you.</h3>
+<h3 align="center">Hey there!
+I'm a passionate speaker who strongly believes in the mantra of "Lift Others as You Climb Up."
+Last year, I had the opportunity to attend a transformative Knowledge Streams Bootcamp that really brought out the best in me.

+During the bootcamp, I discovered my natural abilities as a leader, a great team player, and a motivator.
+It was truly eye-opening to realize the impact I could have on others and the power of collaboration.
+I also delved into the world of MERN Stack development, learning the ins and outs of this powerful technology stack.

+Throughout my technical journey, I always kept the best industry practices in mind, ensuring that our goals were aligned with the highest standards.
+It was important to me to not only gain technical expertise but also to understand how to apply it effectively and efficiently.

+Overall, this experience has shaped me into a well-rounded individual who is eager to make a positive impact in the world.
+I'm excited to take what I've learned and use it to uplift others as I continue to climb higher in my personal and professional journey.</h3>

-- 🔭 I’m currently working on **Messenger-clone**
+- 🔭 I’m currently working on **Open Source Contributions**

-- 🌱 I’m currently learning **NextJs with typescript**
+- 🌱 I’m currently learning **Mern Stack inDepth**

-- 💬 Ask me about **React, MVC and MongoDB**
+- 💬 Ask me about **React, Node & Javascript*

 - 📫 How to reach me **muhammad.maher9999@gmail.com**